SolarRepublic/libauth/src/lib/vm/instruction-sets/readme.md

 ## Virtual Machine Support

-Libauth aims to provide support for the Virtual Machine (VM) used by every public bitcoin-like network.
+Libauth aims to provide support for the Virtual Machine (VM) used by every public bitcoin-like network and for public upgrade proposals with stable technical specifications.

 Where multiple VMs include similar functionality, **Libauth's exported utilities should prefer the configuration used by the latest version of the Bitcoin Cash (BCH) VM**.